nstgeorge/BERT-Bill-Tuning/README.md

 ## Environment Setup

-This project requires Python.
+This project requires Python 3.8.1.
 Once installed, you can install the dependencies by running the following command inside the project folder:

 ```
 python -m pip install -r requirements.txt